samaradel/www_threefold/www.threefoldtoken.com/content/information/10-times-power-savings.md

 #### Self Healing

 Keeping things up and running is a business model in modern day IT.
 Major vendors earn most of their margin by selling maintenance contracts, performance guarantees and professional services.
 Therefore there is no incentive to make things simple and effective.
 Creating a self healing environment requires minimal manual intervention to replace broken hardware components.
-Broken hardware components are inevitable and the 0-OS distributed node architecture deals with hardware failures by turning off broken components and provisions unused capacity.
+Broken hardware components are inevitable and the Zero-OS distributed node architecture deals with hardware failures by turning off broken components and provisions unused capacity.
 Not shipping broken parts back and forth with the corresponding installation knowledge (=engineers) means a much smaller carbon emission footprint.

 #### “No painkiller” approach